quaap/LaunchTime/README.md

 ----------
 On the first run, or when a new app is installed, an attempt is made to place each app into its proper category.
-However,  many apps could go into several categories, and Android provides no way to categorized apps, so, many apps will end up miscategorized, or in the "Other" category.
+However,  many apps could go into several categories, and Android provides no way to categorize apps, so, many apps will end up miscategorized, or in the "Other" category.
-If you'd like to help the situation, please go to the settings menu and click "Send app data", which will send me information about what apps you have installed and how you have categorized them.
+If you'd like to help the situation, please categorize your apps, go to the settings menu and click "Send app data", which will send me information about what apps you have installed and how you have categorized them.

 Permissions
 ----------